-Grace Blakeley, is a research Fellow for the Commission on Economic Justice at the Institute for Public Policy Research (IPPR) and the economics commentator at The New Statesman.
+Grace Blakeley, is a former research Fellow for the Commission on Economic Justice at the Institute for Public Policy Research (IPPR) and writes for Tribune magazine.
 She also sits on the Labour Party's National Policy Forum.

 As a journalist, economist and campaigner, Grace specialises in international economics and macro economic policy, with a particular focus on financial regulation, regional economics, housing and infrastructure, and advocating for radical policies to transform our economy.

-Educated at Lord Wandsworth College and the comprehensive Sixth Form College, Farnborough, Grace graduated from Oxford in 2014 with a First Class Honours Degree in Politics, Philosophy, and Economics, after which she studied for a master's degree in African Studies.
+Educated at Lord Wandsworth College and the comprehensive Sixth Form College, Farnborough, Grace graduated from Oxford with a First Class Honours Degree in Politics, Philosophy, and Economics, after which she studied for a master's degree in African Studies.

 Having completed her education, Grace joined KPMG's Public Sector and Healthcare Practice as a management consultant.
 She then spent a year working on regional economic policy for IPPR North in Manchester to research and write about regional economic inequality in the UK, before relocating to London in 2016.